4GeeksAcademy/master-javascript-programming-exercises/exercises/159.4-FashionInventory-D/README.md

 ];
 ```

 The task now is to find the laced shoes but we are going to render them in a somewhat complex format.

-Your function should return shoe names containing 'lace' in them, and indicates which word contains 'lace'.
+Your function should return shoe names containing 'lace' in them, and indicate which word contains 'lace'.

 The return value's format should be structured like this: